tsalo/fmriprep/docs/installation.rst

 .. warning::

    This method is not recommended!
-Please checkout container alternatives.
+Please consider using containers.

 Make sure all of *fMRIPrep*'s `External Dependencies`_ are installed.
 These tools must be installed and their binaries available in the